Questions About Corinthian Colleges’ Loss of Eligibility for the Federal Student Aid Programs

 35. Will I have to reapply for financial aid?

-No, you will not be required to complete a new Free Application for Federal Student Aid (FAFSA®) for the current term or award year.
-However, you may be asked to update your current FAFSA.
+No, you will not be required to complete a new Free Application for Federal Student Aid (FAFSA®) form for the current term or award year.
+However, you may be asked to update your current FAFSA form.

 36. My school informed me that it is planning a “teach-out” for my program.
 What does this mean?